Competition: Closed for 2014

 It is the responsibility of the applicant to ensure that supporting documents are submitted by the deadline.
 All required information must appear in the space provided.
 Supporting documents other than those specifically requested will not be accepted.

-It is strongly recommend that the applicant collects all the required supporting documents in sealed envelopes and sends them to the scholarship administrator in one package by a method that provides confirmation of its delivery, such as courier service or registered mail.
+It is strongly recommended that the applicant collect the supporting documents in a sealed envelope and send them all to the scholarship administrator in one package by a method that provides confirmation of its delivery, such as courier service or registered mail.

 All supporting documentation should be sent to the scholarship administrator at:

 Canadian Bureau for International Education (CBIE)

 220 Laurier Avenue West, Suite 1550